-- The financial freedom it gives you
+- The financial freedom?

 - The ability you have to pursue your passion

-- An opportunity to meet and reach new customers and build relationships
+- An opportunity to meet and reach new customers

 - A chance to work on something productive with your time

-Additionally, this task can be daunting regardless of the wonderful benefits.
-Building your side hustle is a huge responsibility and what if you fail?
-That’s a perfectly normal concern to have, but you can also equip yourself with the tools and strategy to overcome the fear of failure.
-To be honest, businesses really do fail every day, and that includes side businesses and full-time businesses.
+Businesses really do fail every day, and that includes side businesses and full-time businesses.
 Unfortunately, the main culprits of these failures lie in poor financial management and organization.
 These are totally avoidable things that you can research and plan to avoid.
 Put plainly, your biggest obstacle is yourself, and here are a few tips on how to avoid self-sabotaging with a bit of strategic organization.

 The Test of Time

 A bit of hard work goes a long way and with most things, time is your friend.
 You must realize that we live in a world of instant gratification.
 Business growth does not.
 It takes months and years to build a profitable and sustainable business.
-You may be fortunate enough to have many clients in the first month, strategic planning and promotion will keep them coming over the course of the year and beyond.
+Although you may be fortunate enough to have many clients in the first month, strategic planning and promotion will keep them coming over the course of the year and beyond.

 Did you know that banking institutions will not consider a business loan for someone who has not been operating for at least a year?
 You have to put in a year’s worth of finances, time, and promotion in order to prove yourself worthy of a business loan.
 So what does that tell us?
 You must be willing to put in time and consistent hard work before truly reaping any benefits.
 If you can withstand the test of time, you’re on the right path to continued success.